 Every evening we took a long walk on Lungomare promenade in the harbour, inspiring the smell of salty fish and algae and enjoying the wind in our hair.
 It was our moment of relaxation.
 We also saw the Petruzzelli Theater, but just from outside.
 But every time we ended in the old town sifting the balconies and the real Italians, stripped from the movies.
 If you want to admire the harbour in Bari, Lungomare will take you there.

-Are you searching a hotel right on Lungomare?
+Are you searching for a hotel right on Lungomare?
 Check here the hotels in the area*.